vitejs/vite/packages/create-app/template-svelte-ts/README.md

 **Why use this over SvelteKit?**

-- SvelteKit is still a work-in-progress.
-- It currently does not support the pure-SPA use case.
 - It brings its own routing solution which might not be preferable for some users.
 - It is first and foremost a framework that just happens to use Vite under the hood, not a Vite app.
   `vite dev` and `vite build` wouldn't work in a SvelteKit environment, for example.